brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 In other words, the interface between the B.I.O.S firmware of the IBM PC and its operating system became a standard in the PC market.
 So much so, that one could assume that the firmware any Personal Computer has installed today implements this very interface.

-It's important to note that in modern times the [BIOS Boot Specification](https://www.scs.stanford.edu/nyu/04fa/lab/specsbbs101.pdf) is considered a legacy specification and [U.E.F.I](https://uefi.org/specifications) is the current standard specification for the interface between firmware and an Operating System today.
+It's important to note that at the time of writing this article the [BIOS Boot Specification](https://www.scs.stanford.edu/nyu/04fa/lab/specsbbs101.pdf) is considered a legacy specification and [U.E.F.I](https://uefi.org/specifications) is the current standard specification for the interface between firmware and an Operating System today.
 Regardless, for compatibility reasons, the BIOS boot specification is still implemented by firmware vendors to this day.

 ### Taking up the mantle